Mave9055/from-the-storm-to-the-fire/chapters/chapter-20-still-burning-still-here.md

 But it’s real.

 I am still learning how to live without armor.
 Still learning that safety can be built, not earned.
-Still learning that rest doesn’t mean collapse and boundaries don’t mean abandonment.
+Still learning that rest doesn't mean collapse and boundaries don't mean abandonment.

-I don’t measure progress by how little I feel anymore.
+I don't measure progress by how little I feel anymore.

 I measure it by how much I can stay.

 Stay with discomfort.
 Stay in conversation.
 Stay present with my kids, my body, my life.

+---

+## Outside the Glass Wall

+The fire still burns.

+But I am no longer trapped behind the transparent wall.

+For so long, I lived inside the **Glass Box**—watching life happen somewhere else, visible and loud but never fully reachable.
+Stillness and silence were survival.
+Movement was risk.
+Connection was dangerous.

+Healing wasn't about extinguishing the fire.
+It wasn't about mastering the heat or pretending it never existed.

+It was about learning to **live fully outside the glass wall**—acknowledging the heat, the fire, the scars—but no longer being trapped by that isolating structure.

+I can feel the warmth now without being consumed by it.
+I can move without freezing.
+I can need without disappearing.
+I can be seen without performing.

+The Glass Box didn't shatter.
+I just learned I was never locked inside.

 The fire still burns.